AmpersandTarski/Ampersand/docs/tutorial/interfaces.md

 ## Nesting

-You can create structure in a service by nesting.
+You can create structure in an interface by nesting.
 Here is an example:

 ![Example of a nested user interface](../assets/InterfaceAlphaBoardNested.jpg)

-The specification of this service is given in the following code fragment.
+The specification of this interface is given in the following code fragment.

 ```
 INTERFACE "Project"  : I[Project] BOX